Hixie/isd/servers/src/systems-server/techtree/README.md

 Each asset class must have a unique ID.

 The syntax is `id`, a colon `:`, a number, and a semicolon `;`.

+This field is always required in an asset class.

 Examples: